-Whether this is your first visit, or you go every year, there’s nothing quite as invigorating as a trip to New York City.
+Whether this is your first visit, or you go every year, there’s nothing quite as invigorating as a trip to visit New York City.
 And now that we’re smack dab in the middle of spring, New York locals and visitors are putting the arduous winter behind them, and bounding outside to have some fun.
 For your perfect New York weekend, don’t miss your favorite museum or trip to the top of a skyscraper.
 But to relish the city in this weather, take time to wander fun neighborhoods, explore new eateries, and drink in the city’s vibe. read more »

 Recently CityPASS City Traveler shared five fun and funky fests happening across the U.S. Well, we thought it might be fun (and funky) to offer you five more from five more North American cities.
 And what better time than now to let you know about all the sunny fun that’s available to you at the many festivals taking place throughout your favorite CityPASS locations?
 Here are five more fun and funky festivals to enjoy! read more »